-Veterans, their families, and advocates often find navigating the intricacies of the VA benefits system a daunting task.
+Veterans, their families, and advocates often find navigating the intricacies of the Department of Veterans Affairs (VA) benefits system a daunting task.
 Today, we embark on a detailed exploration of one critical aspect – VA Higher Level Reviews (HLR).
 Joining us is Garen Cone, a distinguished Air Force veteran, accredited claims agent, and a passionate legal advocate for veterans.
+He offers invaluable guidance on understanding the HLR process and maximizing its potential to correct errors and secure favorable outcomes for veterans.
 Together, we aim to unravel the complexities of HLR and empower veterans to understand their options in the appeals process.

 Garen Cone and AVET Appeals: A Legacy of Advocacy